Grenada Taxes: A Guide for Individuals and Legal Entities

 Withholding tax: The withholding tax rate is fixed at 15 percent in Grenada.
 This tax is applicable when income, such as dividends, is paid by a Grenadian resident to a non-resident.
 In case dividends, royalties, or interests are paid to Grenada tax residents, no withholding tax is charged.

-Corporate Tax: The Grenada corporate income tax is fixed at 28 percent.
+Corporate Tax: The Grenada corporate tax rate is fixed at 28 percent.
 For resident companies in Grenada, the tax base is the profit from all transactions.
 For non-resident companies, the tax is only paid on the profit earned from sources in Grenada.

 Value Added Tax (VAT): The VAT in Grenada is fixed at 15 percent.
 But there are some exemptions: